lupyuen/nuttx-star64/README.md

 Yep it works!
 No more TFTP Timeouts!

-Tested on 32-bit Raspberry Pi 4 and on macOS x64.
+(Tested on 32-bit Raspberry Pi 4 and on macOS x64)

+TODO: Why does it work?
+Dropped UDP Packets?
+We should check with Wireshark

 TODO: What if we throttle our TFTP Server to send packets slower?
 Nope doesn't help